-Consequently, today I’m sharing three ways Star Wars villain Kylo Ren points to a greater story.
-Check it out, and be encouraged.
+In 2017, Lucasfilm released the eighth Star Wars movie, The Last Jedi.
+Today I’m sharing three ways Star Wars villain, Kylo Ren, points to a greater story.
 If you’re in Christ—no matter how dark your world may look—the dark side will not win.

 3 Ways a Star Wars Villain Points to a Greater Story

 If you saw the last Star Wars movie, The Force Awakens, you’ll remember Han Solo talking about how a young boy who was once a Jedi apprentice turned to the dark side and destroyed Luke Skywalker’s fledgling Jedi academy.